-Accounting for property management companies is different than standard accounting.
-An accountant for property management companies needs to keep track of the company's finances and manage individual accounts for the properties that the company oversees.
+Accounting for property management companies differs from standard accounting.
+An accountant for property management companies needs to keep track of the company’s finances and manage individual accounts for the properties that the company oversees.

-When you speak to a financial adviser for property management companies, they will likely tell you that the accrual accounting method is better than the cash method in this circumstance.
-The accrual accounting method allows you to record transactions when they are due as opposed to when they are actually carried out.
+When you speak to a financial adviser for accounting for property management, they will likely tell you that the accrual accounting method is better than the cash method in this circumstance.
+Accrual-based accounting allows you to record transactions when they are due as opposed to when they are actually carried out.
 For example, your company hires a contractor who works on a building in August.
 That transaction is recorded in August, not in September when the invoice actually arrives.

 That being said, there are some firms that use cash basis accounting.
-With this method, transactions are entered in the moment that money changes hands.
-For example, your tenants monthly rent is $2,000.
+With this method, transactions are entered at the moment that money changes hands.
+For example, your tenant’s monthly rent is $2,000.
 They pay four months in advance, or $8,000.
-All of the money would be recorded as soon as the tenet paid and would not be spread out over four months.
+All of the money would be recorded as soon as the tenant paid and would not be spread out over four months.

-Bookkeeping for property management companies is understandably complicated.
+Accounting for property management companies is understandably complicated.
 A chart of accounts is a cheat sheet of sorts that can be used to help organize different transactions.
-On this chart of accounts you will see every account or ledger that a transaction can be sorted into.
-You will know if it's an expense or if it's income.
+On this chart of accounts, you will see every account or ledger that a transaction can be sorted into.
+You will know if it’s an expense or if it’s income.

-The more detailed your chart of accounts is, the more insight you will have into your company's cash flow.
-While some people still opt to handle these matters manually, many see the benefit in using accounting platforms like QuickBooks Online to help get the job done.
+The more detailed your chart of accounts is, the more insight you will have into your company’s cash flow.
+While some people still opt to handle these matters manually, making use of accounting software like QuickBooks or Netsuite can be far more reliable in automatically generating these.

 Much of the money you spend on the properties your business manages can be deducted.
 Some of the expenses property management business owners deduct as part of their tax planning for property management companies include: